Chair of the Department: Hrenko, 109 Robie-Andrews, Gorham

 Academic credit for summer workshops is available with Haystack Mountain School of Crafts in Deer Isle, Maine.
 Contact the Department of Art or Summer Session for more information.

-A course fee is assessed in all lecture courses, as well as ceramics, digital art & design, drawing, painting, photography, printmaking, and sculpture courses.
+A course fee is assessed in all lecture courses, as well as ceramics, digital art & design, drawing, foundations, painting, photography, printmaking, and sculpture courses.

 To receive a BFA degree in art from USM, a student transferring to USM must complete at least two 3-credit studio courses in their area of concentration and one 3-credit art history course at USM.
 To receive a BA degree in studio art from USM, a transfer student must complete at USM at least two 3-credit studio courses within one discipline and one 3-credit art history course.